hmcts/cnp-module-postgres/README.md

 ### Non production:

-1. Connect to the VPN
-2. Request access to the bastion via [JIT](https://myaccess.microsoft.com/@CJSCommonPlatform.onmicrosoft.com#/access-packages), select the 'Non-Production Bastion Server Access' access package, this will be automatically approved, and lasts for 24 hours.
+#### First time setup

+1. Join the 'DTS CFT Developers' AAD group via [GitHub pull request](https://github.com/hmcts/devops-azure-ad/blob/master/users/prod_users.yml)
+2. Request access to production via [JIT](https://myaccess.microsoft.com/@HMCTS.NET#/access-packages/738a7496-7ad4-4004-8b05-0e98677f4a9f), this requires SC clearance, or an approved exception.
+   _Note: after this is approved it can take some time for the other packages to show up, try logging out and back in._
-3. Add SSH config if not done already, this goes in `~/.ssh/config`, create the file if it doesn't exist
+3. Add SSH config, this goes in `~/.ssh/config`, create the file if it doesn't exist

 <details>